SuperLionnn/Junwei-s-Website/content/post/WEEK 3-REFLECTION.md

 On Tuesday I participated SecTalks!

-the studio focused on "Break Into Machines", which is pretty exciting and full of challenging.
+The studio focused on "Break Into Machines", which is pretty exciting and full of challenging.
 It is really a huge jump from playing wargames, CTFs, and vulnernable web apps.
 Thanks for research about hacking tools and Piper demo practiced in the class so that I was basiclly what was going on on the VMs.

 On Wednesday, our team - Bare Minimum Bandits made the presentation about two tools One is Wireshark